Loan Collateral Advisor FAQ

 A mortgage receiving rep and warranty relief should not be excluded from your quality control program.
 Quality control may help identify underwriting deficiencies and can highlight appraiser-specific trends.

 Yes.
 For a loan to be eligible for collateral rep and warranty relief, the LTV/TLTV/HTLTV must be 95% or less.

 Yes.
 Appraisals submitted to the UCDP will be assessed by Loan Collateral Advisor for rep and warranty relief eligibility.
-In Loan Collateral Advisor, an eligibility indicator will show either eligible or not eligible and feedback messages will be provided to explain eligibility for rep and warranty relief.
+In Loan Collateral Advisor, an eligibility indicator will show either eligible or not eligible and feedback messages will be provided to explain why an appraisal is not eligible for rep and warranty relief.

 No. Each appraisal submitted to the UCDP is assessed for rep and warranty relief eligibility by Loan Collateral Advisor regardless of whether you have access to the tool.
-However, you are encouraged to get access to, and use, Loan Collateral Advisor not just because it assesses appraisals for rep and warranty relief, but also because it provides you with Freddie Mac’s view of collateral risk and provides insight into appraisal quality that can be beneficial in your quality control process.
+However, you are encouraged to get access to, and use, Loan Collateral Advisor not just because it assesses appraisals for rep and warranty relief, but also because it provides you with a view of valuation risk and offers insights that can be beneficial in your quality control process.

 These indicate the eligibility status for collateral rep and warranty relief:

-- Eligible: a green indicator with a checkmark tells you the appraisal is eligible for collateral rep and warranty relief.
+- Eligible: a green indicator with a checkmark tells you the appraisal is eligible for collateral rep and warranty relief related to property value.

-- Not eligible: an orange indicator with an exclamation point tells you the appraisal is not eligible for collateral rep and warranty relief.
+- Not eligible: an orange indicator with an exclamation point tells you the appraisal is not eligible for collateral rep and warranty relief relate to property value.
 You are encouraged to review the feedback messages for this appraisal and if correctable issues are identified and fixed, to resubmit the appraisal for assessment of eligibility.